spencer-shadley/completed-class/01-Class-Content/03-JavaScript/README.md

 * Explain and implement the difference between function declarations and expressions
 * Explain and implement comparison and logical operators

-## Homework: JavaScript Games
+## Homework: Password Generator

-* Create one of two possible computer games: Word Guess or Psychic.
-These apps will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.
+* Create an application that allows a user to generate a password that meets certain criteria (length, special characters, numeric characters, lowercase characters, and uppercase characters).
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by your JavaScript code.

 ## Helpful Links
 * [MDN: JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)